wi11dey/cassandra-exporter/README.md

     - `help=true|false` -- include/exclude per-metric family help in the output.
 Overrides `--family-help` CLI option.
 See above for more details.

+## Method of Operation

+For the Java agent version, *cassandra-exporter* hooks into the MBean registration process by installing a `MBeanServerInterceptor`.
+For every MBean registered with the `MBeanServer`, the interceptor receives the original `Object` (not a proxy) and the MBean `ObjectName` under which it is to be registered.

+*cassandra-exporter* checks a list of registered factories  matches the given `ObjectName` against

 ## Features

 ### Performance

 JMX is *slow*, really slow.
 JMX adds significant overhead to every method invocation on exported MBean methods, even when those methods are called from within the same JVM.

 On a 300-ish table Cassandra node, trying to collect all exposed metrics via JVM resulted in a collection time that was upwards of 2-3 *seconds*.
 For exporters that run as a separate process there is additional overhead of inter-process communications and that time can reach the 10's of seconds.